How one nonprofit is silencing 'lunch shamers'

 As far as I know, those red tickets have gone the way of pocket protectors and smoking lounges, but they have simply been replaced by the latest scarlet letter of the school cafeteria, the plain cheese sandwich.

 In many school districts across the country, policies have been enacted that deny hot lunches to students who have a negative balance in their school lunch accounts.
-I have seen story after story of a student's hot lunch being taken away from them while they're in line, only to be replaced with a cheese sandwich.
-Often, the child is then lectured about their negative balance (a financial situation that they have no control over) and told — in front of their peers — that they will not be allowed to have a hot lunch until their balance is paid.
+I have seen several stories about hot lunches being taken away from students while they're in line, only to be replaced with a cheese sandwich.
+Often, the child is then lectured about their negative balance (a financial situation they have no control over) and told — in front of their peers — that they won't be allowed to have a hot lunch until their balance is paid.
 And I thought the red tickets were harsh.

-In one recent high-profile case, a cafeteria worker from Pennsylvania resigned in protest of her school's "lunch-shaming" policy after she was told for the second time this school year to take a hot lunch away from a child.
+In one recent high-profile case, a cafeteria worker from Pennsylvania resigned in protest of her school's "lunch-shaming" policy after she was told for the second time in one school year to take a hot lunch away from a child.

 It's no secret that budgets are tight at schools across the country.
-For many, the unpaid balances on school lunch accounts add up to the hundreds of thousands of dollars.
-But surely there's a better way to recoup these funds than shaming kids in front of their friends.
+For many, the unpaid balances on school lunch accounts add up to hundreds of thousands of dollars.
+Surely there's a better way to recoup these funds than shaming kids in front of other students.

-And as of July 1, per the Department of Agriculture, there will be.
-That's the deadline for all states to establish policies on how to treat schoolchildren who cannot pay for their lunches.

-Some cities and states already have such policies in place.
-New Mexico passed a law in March that directs schools to speak with parents only about financial matters and prohibits the "cold cheese sandwich" approach.
-Minnesota, San Francisco and Houston also recently adopted anti-lunch-shaming policies.

 Enter the Lunch Angel

-Kenny Thompson (aka the Lunch Angel) has created an alternative, too.
+Kenny Thompson (aka the Lunch Angel) has created his own solution to this problem.
 Thompson, a tutor and mentor at a Houston elementary school, was having lunch with one of his mentees when that child's lunch was taken away and replaced with a cheese sandwich.
-When Thompson inquired, he learned that this had been happening time and time again to students throughout the school.
+When Thompson inquired, he learned that this had been happening to students throughout the school.
 After talking with students, he also learned that many avoided the cafeteria altogether rather than face such public humiliation.

 Thompson went out to his car and cried.
-Then he went back into the school and spoke with administration.
+Then he went back into the school and spoke with administrators.

 "I talked to the principal of the school and made it known that I didn't want to ever see that again," Thompson told Nonprofit Quarterly.

-Note: Editor's note: This story has been updated with new information since it was published in September 2016.